 There are essentially two scopes, National and Local SEO.

 What is National SEO?

 National search engine optimization targets its people anywhere without any geographic limitations.
-Google, in particular, has done a good job of determining whether certain types of businesses fall under local or fit into the general category of National SEO.
-Some examples of companies that are well suited for this are online businesses such as SAAS, software as a service providers and marketing agencies ;-).
+Google, in particular, has done an excellent job determining whether certain types of businesses fall under local or fit into the general category of National SEO.
+Some examples of companies well-suited for this are online businesses such as SAAS, software as a service provider, and marketing agencies ;-).

 What is Local SEO?

-Local search engine optimization is the more geo-targeted version of National SEO where the goal is to be in the top results when people are doing local searches for products or services that your business provides.
-Local searches usually include zip codes, cities, near me, etc. For eg. “dentist near me” or “dentist plantation fl”.
-As mentioned above Google has done a good job of determining whether a user’s Google searches require/desire local results or not.
-Eg. if you are searching for dentists, plumbers, doctors, lawyers, restaurants, etc. Google will serve up local results.
+Local search engine optimization is the more geo-targeted version of National SEO; The goal is to be in the top results when people are doing local searches for products or services your business provides.
+Local searches usually include zip codes, cities, near me, etc. E.g., “dentist near me” or “dentist plantation fl.”
+As mentioned above, Google has done an excellent job of determining whether a user’s Google searches require/desire local results or not.
+E.g., if you are searching for dentists, plumbers, doctors, lawyers, restaurants, etc, Google will serve up local results.

-While both of these are important strategies the one you will need to focus on depends on your business.
-SEO for dentists is local as most people that are looking for dental services are looking locally.
+While both are essential strategies, the one you must focus on depends on your business.
+SEO for dentists is local, as most people looking for dental services are looking locally.